India says 3 soldiers killed in standoff with Chinese troops

 Since then, soldiers from the two sides have frequently faced off along their long frontier that stretches from Ladakh in the north to the Indian state of Sikkim in the northeast.

-The Indian army statement said the “violent faceoff” occurred “during the de-escalation process underway in the Galwan Valley.”
+The Indian army statement said the “violent faceoff” occurred “during the deescalation process underway in the Galwan Valley.”